sriharikante/Finance-DashBoard/README.md

 ### How I built this project

-I started by going through the Bootstrap 5 documentation and example components to understand how they work.
-Instead of copying a full template, I picked useful components like navbar, cards, and forms, and combined them to build my own layout.
+I started by exploring Bootstrap documentation and example components to understand how they work.
+Instead of copying full templates, I selected useful components and combined them to build my own layout.

-**Steps I followed:**
+**Steps followed:**

-1. Created the basic layout and navigation bar
+1. Created the navigation bar
-2. Designed the hero section
+2. Designed the Home page layout
 3. Built the tools section using cards
 4. Added search and filter using JavaScript
 5. Created About and Contact pages
-6. Improved spacing and styling using custom CSS
+6. Improved layout using custom CSS

 ---

-### Did I use AI tools?
+### Use of AI Tools

+I used AI tools like ChatGPT and Grok for guidance and debugging.
-Yes, I used **Grok (by xAI)** to help fix issues and clean up my code.
-I also referred to Bootstrap documentation regularly.
-The overall structure and content were written and customized by me.
+I also referred to Bootstrap documentation.
+The overall structure and implementation were done by me.

 ---

-### Challenges faced
+### Challenges Faced

 * Getting search and filter to work properly together
-* Maintaining consistent design across all pages
+* Maintaining consistent design across pages
-* Making the UI look clean without overcomplicating it
+* Keeping the UI simple and clean

-Some parts took longer than expected, especially debugging the JavaScript.
+Some parts took longer than expected, especially getting the search and filter to work correctly.

 ---

-### What I learned
+### What I Learned

 * How to use Bootstrap components effectively
 * How to build responsive layouts
 * How to combine HTML, CSS, and JavaScript
-* Importance of keeping the UI simple and clear
+* Importance of clean UI design

 ---

-### Time taken
+### Time Taken

-Around 7 Hours
+Approximately **20–22 hours**

 ---